Frequently asked questions about the baumbad irrigation bag

 play video

-Otherwise, please contact our customer support immediately or book a free appointment with a tree expert.
+Please see if this suggested solution helps you.
+Otherwise, please contact our customer support or book a free appointment with one of our tree experts.
 We will help you and find a solution.

 play video